5 people with four in traditional Peruvian clothing

 Do I need to contact anyone before I apply?

-It is advisable but not necessary for you to make contact with potential supervisors before you apply.
-However, as an offer of a place cannot be made if there is no suitable supervisor in the department, you are advised to check the department's website to see if your proposed research matches with research being done in the department.
+It is strongly advised that you make contact with potential supervisors before you apply.
+As an offer of a place cannot be made if there is no suitable supervisor in the department, you are advised to check the department's website to see if your proposed research matches with research being done in the department.

 Completing your application